 Associate Academy members are former Webby winners and nominees and other invited industry professionals who are leaders in their peer groups because of their creative and technical accomplishments.
 Associate members are invited to take part in Round 1 Judging, the initial phase of the Webby evaluation process.

-The Executive Academy is comprised of industry luminaries such as actor Kevin Spacey, musicians David Bowie and Questlove, Internet inventor Vint Cerf, Instagram’s Head of Fashion Partnerships Eva Chen, comedian Jimmy Kimmel, Twitter Founder Biz Stone, Vice Media Founder and CEO Shane Smith, Tumblr’s David Karp, Director of Harvard’s Berkman Center for Internet & Society Susan P. Crawford, The Barbarian Group CEO Sophie Kelly, journalist Bill Simmons, Refinery29’s Executive Creative Director Piera Gelardi, and Vine Founder Russ Yusopov.
+The Executive Academy is comprised of industry luminaries such as actor Kevin Spacey, musicians Grimes and Questlove, Internet inventor Vint Cerf, Instagram’s Head of Fashion Partnerships Eva Chen, comedian Jimmy Kimmel, Twitter Founder Biz Stone, Vice Media Co-Founder and CEO Shane Smith, Tumblr’s David Karp, Director of Harvard’s Berkman Center for Internet & Society Susan P. Crawford, Co-inventor of Google Cardboard, David Coz, Refinery29’s Executive Creative Director Piera Gelardi, and Alex Blumberg, CEO and cofounder of Gimlet Media.
 Members also include writers and editors from publications such as The New York Times, Wired, Details, Fast Company, Elle, The Los Angeles Times, Vibe, and WallPaper.

-The 19th Annual Webby Awards received 13,000 entries from over 70 countries and all 50 states and generated over 2.1 billion media impressions worldwide.
+The 20th Annual Webby Awards received nearly 13,000 entries from 65 countries and nearly all 50 states and generated over 2.5 million media impressions worldwide.